Atulin/Chryssibooru/README.md

 ## Known bugs

-* An error screen will sometimes flash briefly when swiping between video files.
+* An error screen might sometimes flash briefly when swiping between video files.
   It soon disappears, though, and the video loads fine.
 Happens only on slower devices or when loading large files.

 ## Screenshots